 The following table sets forth certain information concerning the executive officers of Mediacom (the "Executive Officers"), none of whom are compensated by the Company for their respective services to the Company.
 The Executive Officers are instead compensated by Mediacom Management which receives management fees pursuant to management agreements with the Company.
 All such Executive Officers hold the same positions in Mediacom Management and the Subsidiaries.
 Mr. Commisso is also the sole manager of Mediacom (the "Manager") pursuant to the Operating Agreement, and the President and sole Director of Mediacom Management and Mediacom Capital.
 Mr. Stephan is also the Treasurer and Secretary of Mediacom Capital.
-Mr. Commisso acts as Chairman.
+Mr. Commisso and Mr. Stephan are members of the Executive Committee of Mediacom, for which Mr. Commisso acts as Chairman.